availproject/avail/README.md

 - Running Avail Benchmarks

-## Interract with the chain
+## Interact with the chain
-You can find on this repository many example on how to interract with any avail chain.
+You can find on this repository many example on how to Interact with any avail chain.
 - In the avail-js folder, you will find our wrapper for polkadot js including multiple helpers.
     - The example folder contains some examples using node-js and an example web app to setup the extension.
 - In the avail-subxt folder, you will find our fork of subxt with some example on usage.